stolostron/multicluster-global-hub/deploy/README.md

 ##  Set environment variables before deployment

-1. Set the `KUBECONFIG` variable to hold the kubernetes configuration of Hub-of-Hubs.
+1. Set the `TOP_HUB_CONFIG` variable to hold the file path for kubernetes configuration of Hub-of-Hubs.

 1. Set the release tag variable for images:
     ```